Smart-Programs/mixer-client-node/README.md

 })

 client.constellationService.on('error', (data) => {
-	//Data is the error returned from the socket
+	// Data is the error returned from the socket
 })

 client.constellationService.on('closed', () => {
-	//The subscription socket was closed: all of your events will need to be resubscribed too })
+	// The subscription socket was closed: all of your events will need to be resubscribed too })
 ```
+*Note: The payload data for each constellation event can be found [HERE](https://dev.mixer.com/reference/constellation/events/live).
+This also shows the event argument to pass in the [subscribe](#subscribe) event.